Daniel Gołębiewski

 Daniel Gołębiewski (born 15 July 1987) is a Polish former professional footballer.
 Nominally a centre-forward, he also played as a left midfielder and left-back.
-He is currently the fitness coach for the Poland U18 national team.
+He is currently the fitness coach for his former club Polonia Warsaw and the Poland U19 national team.

 Club career

 In June 2011, he was loaned to Górnik Zabrze on a one-year deal.

 In 2019, Gołębiewski joined Żbik Nasielsk.